-In Year 7 and 8 students in Design Technologies will progressively develop knowledge and understanding of the principles of design, characteristics, and properties of a range of materials and the production of solutions.
+In Year 7 and 8 students in Design Technologies will progressively develop knowledge and understanding of the principles of design, designing with empathy and development of drawing skills.
 The course focuses on developing a broad range of traditional, contemporary and emerging process and production skills.
-Students will develop the confidence to make ethical, human centred and sustainable decisions about solutions and the processes used to make a product, service or environment.
+Students will develop the confidence to make ethical, human centred and sustainable decisions about design solutions and the processes used to make a product, service or environment.